jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 A: Mystique matches power including all modifiers, so she’d gain 7 attack.
 It would say “printed attack” if it worked the other way.

 ^(Source: [FB Post](https://www.facebook.com/groups/860168987351982/permalink/3135436483158543))

+## Mystique (MC - Freedom Force)
+*Set: Freedom Force*
+**Paint with a Broad Brush** won't give Mystique XP for recruiting Brotherhood characters since she has that affiliation and is on your side.

+^(Source: Rule Insert)

+---

+With **The Perfect Metamorph**, you may choose a face-down character.
+If the chosen character would get stunned by  **The Perfect Metamorph**  but it’s already stunned, nothing else happens.
+(Neither it nor Mystique get stunned.)
+If the chosen character is no longer in play when Mystique would be stunned, Mystique gets stunned normally.

+Keep in mind, the effect from  **The Perfect Metamorph**  lasts until Mystique gets stunned.
+If it allows her to avoid getting stunned, the effect remains active.
+In other words, a single use of the power could prevent several stuns to Mystique.

+Even if  **The Perfect Metamorph**  is active, Mystique can use it again to change her name and affiliations, and to have a different enemy character become her new potential stun replacement.

+Note: If Mystique takes the name of a unique character with the same name as a supporting character on your side, that supporting character will get KO’d.

+^(Source: Rule Insert)

 ## [Mystique](http://vs.tcgbrowser.com/images/cards/big/mnb-088.jpg) (SC)
 *Set: The Marvel Battles**